mrpycharm/antaeus/README.md

 * `processInvoice`: a private function that will get the invoices from either of the two functions mentioned above and process it (charge via payment provider) using coroutines.

 ### Closure
 This was an amazing challenge for me.
-I am sure there a definitely a few things that I have missed or i could have done in a more efficient way.
-Nevertheless, I am very excited to get the results and find out what my shortcomings are and what are the areas that I can improve.
+I am sure there definitely a few things that I have missed or I could have done in a more efficient way.
+Nevertheless, I am very excited to find out the results and find out what my shortcomings are and what are the areas that I can improve.